ndeutschmann/zunis/doc_build/library/integrator.rst

 * `verbosity` controls the logging verbosity of the integration process
 * `trainer_verbosity` controls the logging verbosity of the training process during the survey stage

-Note that by default, the :obj:`ZuNIS logger <zunis.logger>` does not have a handler.
+Note that by default, the :obj:`ZüNIS logger <zunis.logger>` does not have a handler.
 Use :func:`zunis.setup_std_stream_logger` to setup handlers to `stdout` and `stderr`.

 Further customization requires one to set specific options for the lower level objects used by the integrator: either